Our Members and Trust Board Directors

 Mr David Garland

-I am a member of the Institute of Physics and a Chartered Physicist.
-I’m interested in all aspects of computing and space science.
+I am a member of the Institute of Physics and a Chartered Physicist, interested in all aspects of computing and space science.
 I enjoy music, surfing and 5-a-side football, on a steadily depreciating basis!
-I am so proud to be able to contribute once more to education in Saltash.
+I am proud to be able to contribute once more to education in South East Cornwall as part of a Trust that is genuinely community based and which was established by its stakeholders.

-I have been a community governor since 2000 at Landulph Primary School and was involved in the formation of the Multi Academy Trust.
-I became a Director in January 2014.
+I have been a community governor since 2000 at Landulph Primary School and was involved in the formation of the Multi Academy Trust and became a Director of SMART in January 2014.
 I was Chair of the Audit Committee in the MAT until I became Chair of the Local Governing Committee at Landulph Primary School in September 2015.

 I am looking forward to the continued expansion of the Trust and the opportunities and benefits it will give to all the children in South East Cornwall.